 Who can resist a cuddly mouse?
 You need to know how to knit in the round because all the limbs and body parts are knitted in the round.

-Spud and Chloe’s Flamingo
+12. Spud and Chloe’s Flamingo

 This pink flamingo has an added bouncy ball inside so it will bounce when you throw it.
 Gives the body a nice round shape too.
 You will need to know how to do a picot binding or at least be willing to learn it.

-Valley Yarns’ Knitted Robin
+13. Valley Yarns’ Knitted Robin

-This pattern will make a 4 inch tall red-breasted robin.
+This pattern will make a 4-inch tall red-breasted robin.
 There is also a pattern for a crochet version.

-Janice’s Easter Chickens
+14. Janice’s Easter Chickens

 I have a preference for whimsical design and Janice’s chicken fit the bill. 🙂

-Sara’s Henry’s Rabbit
+18. Sara’s Henry’s Rabbit

-All the pieces of this knitted rabbit is knitted in the round so there are minimal sewing up.
+All the pieces of this knitted rabbit are knitted in the round so there are minimal sewing up.
 The eyes, nose and whiskers can either be embroidered or sewn in buttons or felt pieces depending on the recipient.

-Sarah’s Knitted Elephant
+20. Sarah’s Knitted Elephant